TejaswiniBonam/Generative-AI-and-Prompt-Engineering/Intro.md

 ### What is Prompt Engineering??
 * Process of Designing Inputs for AI models to get Desired outputs.
 * This is more like carefully guiding and keep optimizing the AI tools/models that we generally use to generate content.

+### What is ChatGPT?
+* An AI model that kept training on a massive amount of data.